jeroenp/vim-xquery-syntax/README.md

    nextgroup
  * {} could be marked as a fold, but my short experiments with it gave problems in balancing the brackets when trying the fold.
+ * Specify all declare variations and make sure that these only work in the prolog and not in blocks.